 When I first obtained the species I decided to try and maintain them on a permanent basis.
 I intentionally never selected fish for outstanding color to try and keep the strain as close to wild as possible.
 There was never much of a market for them but I distributed hundreds over about a decade or so.
 I was still maintaining them until 2009 when a serious myxobacteria outbreak in my fish room killed all of them (along with nearly 1,000 other Apistos!).
-That was more than 20 years ago and I can’t know for sure that I would still be maintaining them but I would have liked to try.
+That was nearly 15 years ago and I can’t know for sure that I would still be maintaining them but I would have liked to have tried.

 Most of the information I provide on this website comes from books and websites.
 While I don’t provide specific citations, these are the sources for most of my information.

 Mergus Cichlid Atlas Volume 1 & Volume 2 by Dr. Uwe Römer

 South American Dwarf Cichlids by Rainer Stawikowski, I. Koslowski and V. Bohnet

 Die Buntbarsche Amerikas Band 2 Apistogramma & Co. by Ingo Koslowski, Translation by Mike Wise

 South American Dwarf Cichlids by Hans J. Mayland & Dieter Bork

 American Cichlids I – Dwarf Cichlids by Horst Linke & Dr. Wolfgang Staeck

 West African Books: